Methuselah Foundation

-The Methuselah Foundation is an American-based global non-profit organization based in Springfield, Virginia, with a declared mission to "make 90 the new 50 by 2030" by supporting tissue engineering and regenerative medicine therapies.
-The organization was originally incorporated by David Gobel in 2001 as the Performance Prize Society, a name inspired by the British government’s Longitude Act, which offered monetary rewards for anyone who could devise a portable, practical solution for determining a ship's longitude.

-Founding
+The Methuselah Foundation is an American non-profit organization based in Springfield, Virginia.
+It has funded life extension research.

+History
-In 2003, David Gobel, Aubrey de Grey, and Dane Gobel rebranded the organization Methuselah Foundation, named after Methuselah, the grandfather of Noah in the Hebrew Bible, whose lifespan was claimed to be 969 years.

-The new name was introduced at the 32nd Annual Meeting of the American Aging Association, where they awarded the first Methuselah Mouse Prize to Andrej Bartke for his work on mice that lived the equivalent of 180 human years.
+The organization was incorporated by David Gobel in 2001 as the Performance Prize Society.
+In 2003, David Gobel, Aubrey de Grey, and Dane Gobel rebranded the organization Methuselah Foundation, named after Methuselah (the grandfather of Noah in the Hebrew Bible whose lifespan was claimed to be 969 years).
+The new name was introduced at the 32nd Annual Meeting of the American Aging Association, along with an award to Andrej Bartke for his work on mice that lived the equivalent of 180 human years.